tarwn/lessthandot-hugo/blogs/content/posts/2013-01-15-displaying-net-build-warnings-in.md

   <img src="http://tiernok.com/LTDBlog/TeamCityBuildWarnings/WarningChart.png" alt="Build Warning Statistics" style="border: 1px solid #666666;" /><br /> Build Warning Statistics
 </div>

-It probably would look better if I hadn&#8217;t built with the same number of warnings each time, but you get the point.
+It probably would look better if I hadn't built with the same number of warnings each time, but you get the point.
 The mouse hover works just like the built-in charts, linking to the run status for the individual point.

 Ok, getting better, but I think we can take it one step further.